 Now reboot the Pi and log in again.
 With your LCD connected, enter i2cdetect -y 1 at the command prompt.
 This will show you a table of addresses for each I2C device connected to your Pi:

-The I2C address of the LCD connected to my Pi is 21.
-Take note of the I2C address of your LCD, we will need it later.
+The I2C address of my LCD is 21.
+Take note of this number, we’ll need it later.

 Programming the LCD

-We’ll be using Python to program the LCD.
-If this is your first time writing/running a Python program, you may want to check out How to Write and Run a Python Program on the Raspberry Pi.
+We’ll be using Python to program the LCD, so if this is your first time writing/running a Python program, you may want to check out How to Write and Run a Python Program on the Raspberry Pi before proceeding.

 Installing the Library